ngrx/platform/docs/effects/api.md

 ```

 ### addEffects
-Add additional instances of effect classes to the subscription.
+Add instances of effect classes to the subscription.

 Usage:
 ```ts